Martin SC-13E Acoustic Review

 Martin SC-13E Sound

 This guitar was released in 2020 and so Martin has given us players something for the new decade.
-It’s a great sounding guitar and I did enjoy playing it.
+It’s a great-sounding guitar and I did enjoy playing it.

-Plugged in, the acoustic was just as large and clear sounding thanks to the Fishman electronic system.
+Plugged in, the acoustic was just as large and clear sounding.
+Thanks to the Fishman electronic system.
 It truly is an acoustic guitar worth having in your arsenal if you like the great big Martin tone.